Chart Color Schemes

 Pelican Waters features high concentrations of family households, with a fairly typical median household size

-Family households constitute 84.9% of all households, including 27.9% couples with children, 49.3% couples without children, and 6.9% single parent families.
-Non-family households account for the remaining 15.1%, with lone person households at 13.9% and group households comprising 1.2%.
-The median household size is 2.5 people, which aligns with the Rest of Qld average.
+Family households account for 84.9% of all households, consisting of 27.9% couples with children, 49.3% couples without children, and 6.9% single parent families.
+Non-family households make up the remaining 15.1%, with lone person households at 13.9% and group households comprising 1.2%.
+The median household size is 2.5 people, which matches the average for the Rest of Queensland.

 Frequently Asked Questions - Households